The Vicar of Bray (film)

 The Vicar of Bray is a 1937 British historical film with songs, directed by Henry Edwards, and starring Stanley Holloway, Hugh Miller, Felix Aylmer and Margaret Vines.
-These songs include the melody and first verse of the traditional English song which gives the film its title, along with a new verse on Cromwell's rule.

-Premise
+It was written by Anson Dyer and H. Fowler Mear, and was produced by Julius Hagen at Twickenham Film Studios.

+Preservation status

+The British Film Institute National Archive holds the film.

+Plot

 During a visit from his governor in Ireland the Earl of Brendon, Charles I asks advice on finding a new tutor for his wayward son Prince Charles and accepts Brendon's recommendation of the vicar of Bray, County Wicklow.
 On returning to Ireland Brendon passes on news of the appointment to the vicar, who travels to London to take up the post, promising to return one day.
 He falls asleep during his first lesson with the Prince, allowing the latter to slip away to see his actress lover Meg Clancy.
 The vicar follows the Prince and mildly reprimands him before they are reconciled.

 Just before the outbreak of the English Civil War, the vicar heads back to Bray, gaining a promise from his friend the Prince that he will rule mercifully when he succeeds his father.
 Meanwhile the Royalist Brendon finally breaks from his Parliamentarian friend Sir Richard Melross, whose son Dennis seeks the vicar's help to be married to his childhood sweetheart Norah, Brendon's daughter.
 The vicar accepts but Brendon discovers and breaks up the wedding ceremony before it is complete.
 Sir Richard is killed in the war, Charles I is executed and Dennis and Oliver Cromwell find themselves in Ireland.
 In a meeting arranged by Dennis, the vicar uses his blarney to convince Cromwell that he is apolitical and thus worthy of exemption from a decree dismissing all clergy appointed by Charles I.

 News of the imminent Restoration reaches Ireland and Dennis accepts the vicar's entreaties not to oppose it.
 However, he ignores his advice to flee straight to France and instead is captured in a failed attempt to spring Norah from Brendon's castle, before being sent to the Tower of London to await execution.
 The vicar and Norah manage to reach Dover, where the new king has just landed.
 The vicar reminds him of his promise to him just before the war and gains a pardon from him for Dennis, who swears loyalty to the new king.